 Mexico has been graced with an unusually temperate climate year round.
 Varies from desert like regions on the northwest part of the country and temperate in the northeaster part, but note that much of the northern Mexican territory gets rather cold during the winter with average day time highs from 8 to 12C, overnight lows average around -5C and snow is sometimes frequent in certain northern places like the Sierra Madre of Chihuahua, Durango, Coahuila, Nuevo Leon, and northern Tamaulipas but can also occur at higher altitudes in the temperate forests in the central part of Mexico.

 Mexican summer is also the rainy season, although the rain rarely lasts more than a few hours, and typically arrives in the late afternoon.
 Extremes are present only in the North and in Baja, both of which have deserts where the temperature leaps above 100F.

 In the Plaza de las Tres Culturas celebrate the three major cultures that have shaped Mexico: there are Aztec ruins, the 17th-century colonial church of San Diego and several late 20th-century buildings.
 Even the dead are alive here, at least once a year; on the Day of the Dead, the living bring gifts to their dearly departed and spend the night in their company, remembering and celebrating how things used to be.

-Nor is the desert a barrier to life, it is home to agaves, the mother of all tequilas.
+Nor is the desert a barrier to life, it is home to Agaves, the mother of all tequilas.
 The blue plant has a lot to answer for in Acapulco and Cancun, where everybody come ashore after a day in the surf to flirt in bars and nightclubs.

 Mexico is the most populous Spanish speaking country in the world and the second most populous country in Latin America after Portuguese speaking Brazil.
 They say that Mexico is a country no one ever leaves.
-Mexico is ranked 7th major destination for foreigner visitors, according to WTO.
+Mexico is ranked 7th major destination for foreign visitors, according to WTO.
 Every year, millions of tourists pass through, and Mexicans jovially warn that a part of them will remain behind forever.

 The generosity of the Mexican people is unsurpassed.
 The people are vivacious lovers of free time and socialising, and work will never have the importance that friends and family do.
 Knowing a few simple sentences in Spanish will win hearts.
 Its unique and traditional Mexican food can often be very spicy, it recommend if you are not used to peppers, always ask if your food includes it.

 Most visitors are vacationing North Americans who wind up on the brilliant beaches of Cancun, Acapulco, Mazatlan, Akumal and Puerto Vallarta.
 The beaches, of course, are among the world’s best.
-You can see a caribbean beach example looking that akumal beach cam
+The great attractions and the friendly people makes Mexico a really wonderful destination to visit.